 Here you will find all the info you need to be a DiEM25 activist.
 These guidelines address:

-- Local DSCs – groups of members from the same area.
+- Local Collectives – groups of members from the same area

-- Thematic DSCs – groups of members with a common thematic interest
+- Thematic Collectives – groups of members with a common thematic interest

-- Task forces – working on specific tasks on behalf of the movement, set by elected bodies of DiEM25.
+- Task Forces – working on specific tasks on behalf of the movement, set by the Coordinating Collective

 Purpose: Self-organised group